sigmaai/self-driving-golf-cart/ros/src/simulation/README.md

 - [x] Handle ROS dependencies
 - [x] Marker/bounding box messages for cars/pedestrian
 - [x] Lidar sensor support

-- [ ] Rosbag in the bridge (in order to avoid rosbag record -a small time errors)
-- [ ] Add traffic light support
+# How to Run CARLA & the Simulation Package

+## 1. Setting Up:

+### 1.1 Install CARLA

+Download the compiled version of the CARLA simulator from [here](https://github.com/carla-simulator/carla/releases)

+Please refer to the CARLA [documentation](https://carla.readthedocs.io/en/latest/getting_started/) or open an issue if you have any questions or problems.

-## Install the CARLA Python API
+### 1.2.
+Install the CARLA Python API

+At this point, you should have downloaded the compiled version of the CARLA simulator.

     sudo easy_install <path/to/carla/>/PythonAPI/<your_egg_file>

 Just as an example, for me, the command is this:

-    sudo easy_install '/home/neil/carla/PythonAPI/carla-0.9.2-py2.7-linux-x86_64.egg'
+​    sudo easy_install '/home/neil/carla/PythonAPI/carla-0.9.2-py2.7-linux-x86_64.egg'

 Please note that you have to put in the complete path to the egg-file including the egg-file itself.
 Please use the one, that is supported by your Python version.
 Depending on the type of CARLA (pre-build, or build from source), the egg files are typically located either directly in the PythonAPI folder or in PythonAPI/dist.

 Check the installation is successfull by trying to import carla from python: